kevdsouza/JOB-CENTRE-Finding-and-Searching/README.md

 # Website Testing

 Download the latest database.sql file.

-There are 100 candidate users, 100 companies account & 1 admin account.
-There are 100 dummy job posts added by random companies.

 Step 1: Create a database called jobportal and import everything from database.sql file.
 Next check your db.php file for database connection configuration

 ```php